TEB-model/teb/README.md

 ## How to cite

-When using the TEB software, please cite both model, and software (with version) as follow:
+When using the TEB software, please cite both model, and software (with version) as follows:

 | Model        | Software | Version*                   |
 | ------------ | -------- | -------------------------- |